 Promoting your work

-To improve exposure and sales, Redbubble have a couple of different ways to help spread the word about your excellent designs.
+We understand that you can't beat selling your work and to improve exposure and sales, Redbubble have a couple of different ways you can spread the word about your excellent designs.

 Social Media and linking to other websites